Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Slice Discovery Preliminaries

 To evaluate each slice discovery algorithm, our study focuses on the human-centered task of \emph{hypothesis formation}, where a human describes in words where they believe the model underperforms.
 In this section, we formalize this task and discuss our approach for validating users' hypotheses.

 We define a ``\emph{hypothesis}'' as a \emph{user-generated text description} of a group where they believe that the model underperforms.
-We follow past work and give sets of datapoints $D$ that all share the same true class label as input to each slice discovery algorithm \citep{singla2021understanding, plumb2023rigorous}.
+We follow past work and give as input to each slice discovery algorithm sets of datapoints $D$ that all share the same true class label \citep{singla2021understanding, plumb2023rigorous}.
 In this setting, ``errors'' correspond to images where the model failed to detect the object.
 Intuitively, a ``correct hypothesis'' should describe a group where the model has significantly lower accuracy at detecting the object.
 If $\Phi$ denotes the set of all images in $D$ that belong to the group, we define the \emph{performance gap} $Gap(f, \Phi)$ of $f$ on $\Phi$ as

 We define the correctness of the hypothesis ``$f$ underperforms on $\Phi$'' by thresholding the gap:

 where threshold $\tau \geq 0$ is a hyperparameter that defines the minimum performance gap necessary for a hypothesis to be ``correct''.
 For example, if we set $\tau = 0.2$, then a ``correct'' hypothesis describes a group where the model has 20\% worse accuracy on images that belong to the group, compared to all images that belong to its class.